-Last summer Taylor took to Broadway once more, playing Grizabella in the musical Cats at the Merry-Go-Round Playhouse in Auburn, NY, as part of the Finger Lakes Musical Theatre Festival, in a production directed and choreographed by Jacob Brent.
+Taylor took to Broadway once more in the Summer of 2013, playing Grizabella in the musical Cats at the Merry-Go-Round Playhouse in Auburn, NY, as part of the Finger Lakes Musical Theatre Festival, in a production directed and choreographed by Jacob Brent.
 Based on Old Possum's Book of Practical Cats by T.S.
 Eliot, the musical features music by Andrew Lloyd Webber and lyrics by Eliot, Trevor Nunn and Richard Stilgoe.
 The power vocalist got rave reviews taking on the sizzling show anthem ‘Memory’, originally sang by Elaine Page and recorded by Barbra Streisand.

-Musically, a ‘Greatest Hits Remastered’ is in the making.
-The disc will include a couple brand new tracks, of which we can expect killer remixes.
-The new song ‘Floor On Fire’ became Taylor's 18th Top 10 chart single, which peaked at number 7 on Billboard's Dance/Club Play Songs.
+Musically a new song ‘Floor On Fire’ became Taylor's 18th Top 10 chart single, which peaked at number 7 on Billboard's Dance/Club Play Songs.

 Taylor co-wrote the song with Australian artist Tania Doko and Swedish songwriters Niclas Kings and Ivar Lisinski.
 A total of eight different mixes (including The Thin Red Men, Zoned Out and Marc Lime & K-Bastian ao) are available.